Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I don't know.

-I'm just trying to speak your language.
+I'm just trying to speak in your language.

 This is what you sound like to me.

-Her interpreter is Jason Statham.
+Her interpreter is Jason's statement.

-oh no, this is just for my own protection.
+and she's like, oh no, this is just for my own protection.

-And the Queen's like, fair enough.
+And the queen's like, fair enough.

 You can have it.

-So the Queen's fine with it.
+So the queen's fine with it.

-She's not troubled by it.
+It's just not troubled by it.

-The third thing, some also reported that Gráinne had sneezed
+some also reported that Grongia had sneezed

-She apparently blew her nose into it and then threw the cloth
+She apparently blew her nose into it

-into a nearby fireplace, much to the shock of the court.
+much to the shock of the court.

 And then she was like, oh, in Ireland,

-which seems wasteful.
+Which seems wasteful.

-Used tissues.
+Use tissues.

 You know what I mean?

-Where's the Kleenex?
+Yes, where's the Kleenex?

 Come on, you guys.